microsoft/azure-spring-apps-training/03-configure-monitoring/README.md

 - Go to the [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois).
 - Go to the Azure Spring Cloud instance and click on "Distributed Tracing" (under Monitoring).
   - Click on "Edit Settings" and select the App Insights workspace created in Section 00 (named `sclab-ai-<unique string>`).
-  - Once the Application Insights configuration is saved, click "Enable" at the top of the "Distributed Tracing" pane if it is enabled.
+  - Once the Application Insights configuration is saved, click "Enable" at the top of the "Distributed Tracing".
+If the button is not clickable, then Distributed Tracing is already enabled.

 ---